gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 data structure) to keep track of execution paths yet to be explored.
-Instructions that unconditionally change the program counter are followed, with the exception of `JSR` (we're only exploring the current function - not the functions it calls) and `RTS` (which indicates we should stop exploring the current branch).
+Instructions that unconditionally change the program counter are followed, with the exception of `JSR` (we're only exploring the current function - not the functions it calls) and `RTS`, which indicates we should stop exploring the current branch.
 Keep track of the addresses that have been explored in this traversal and stop if an instruction would change the program counter to somewhere we've already been.
-This is effectively a depth-first search through the control flow graph.
+This is effectively a depth-first search through the control flow graph of the function.

 Here's a trace of a simple function.
-I've manually annotated the trace with a description of each instruction.

 ```
-0xCDD1  Pha(Implied)        save accumulator onto stack
+0xCDD1  Pha(Implied)        ;; save accumulator onto stack
-0xCDD2  Clc(Implied)        clear the carry flag
+0xCDD2  Clc(Implied)        ;; clear the carry flag
-0xCDD3  Lda(ZeroPage) 0x14  load value at address 0x14 into accumulator
+0xCDD3  Lda(ZeroPage) 0x14  ;; load value at address 0x14 into accumulator
-0xCDD5  Adc(ZeroPage) 0x12  add value at address 0x12 to accumulator
+0xCDD5  Adc(ZeroPage) 0x12  ;; add value at address 0x12 to accumulator
-0xCDD7  Sta(ZeroPage) 0x14  store accumulator at address 0x14
+0xCDD7  Sta(ZeroPage) 0x14  ;; store accumulator at address 0x14
-0xCDD9  Lda(ZeroPage) 0x15  load value at address 0x15 into accumulator
+0xCDD9  Lda(ZeroPage) 0x15  ;; load value at address 0x15 into accumulator
-0xCDDB  Adc(ZeroPage) 0x13  add value at address 0x13 to accumulator
+0xCDDB  Adc(ZeroPage) 0x13  ;; add value at address 0x13 to accumulator
-0xCDDD  Sta(ZeroPage) 0x15  store accumulator at address 0x15
+0xCDDD  Sta(ZeroPage) 0x15  ;; store accumulator at address 0x15
-0xCDDF  Pla(Implied)        restore accumulator from stack
+0xCDDF  Pla(Implied)        ;; restore accumulator from stack
-0xCDE0  Rts(Implied)        return
+0xCDE0  Rts(Implied)        ;; return
 ```

 What's this function doing?